idomingu/knowledge-graph-yang/draft-marcas-nmop-knowledge-graph-yang.md

 ### Standard Development Methodologies

 Automating the extraction of all the knowledge from YANG models is impossible, and therefore, manual intervention from domain experts is required.
-To ease this process, a recommended practice is to develop the ontology by following a standard methodology like Linked Open Terms (LOT).
+To ease this process, a recommended practice is to develop the ontology by following a standard methodology like Linked Open Terms (LOT) {{Poveda-Villalon2022}}.

 LOT is an ontology development methodology that adopts best practices from agile software development.
 The methodology has been widely used in European projects as well as in the creation of the ETSI SAREF ontology and its extensions.
 Precisely, with SAREF Ontology ETSI tackled a similar problem in the scope of IoT, where there is a heterogeneous variety of standard data models and protocols.
 The methodology iterates over a workflow of the following four activities: